Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/custom-images.md

     - *–file* - Upload image from a local file.
     - *–property* - Set a property on this image (repeat for multiple values).
     - *ubuntu-server-Ventus-Test* - New image name.
-    Also here you can use some other required arguments, for example:
+    Also, here you can use some other required arguments, for example:
     - *–location* - Download image from an existing URL.
     - *–copy-from* - Copy image from the data store (similar to \*--location\*).
     - *–volume* - Create an image from a volume.